qdrant/landing_page/qdrant-landing/content/documentation/faq/database-optimization.md

 ### How do I reduce memory usage?

-The primary source of memory usage vector data.
+The primary source of memory usage is vector data.
 There are several ways to address that:

 - Configure [Quantization](../../guides/quantization/) to reduce the memory usage of vectors.
 - Configure on-disk vector storage